zkorum/.github/profile/README.md

 Privency is a work-in-progress project that is actively built in public by @nicobao.

-@nicobao will seek to sustain the development of Privency by offering commercial services.
+@nicobao will seek to sustain the development of Privency by finding an ethical and profitable funding/business model route.

 Privency will always remain *100% open-source*.